-(1) Any person wishing to work in Oregon as a veterinary preceptee or veterinary student intern may do so if he or she is engaged in a preceptee or student intern program administered by a veterinary college or university approved by the Board or the American Veterinary Medical Association.
+(1) Any person wishing to work in Oregon as a veterinary preceptee or veterinary or certified veterinary technician student intern may do so if he or she is engaged in a preceptee or student intern program administered by a veterinary college or university, or a veterinary technology program, approved by the Board or the American Veterinary Medical Association.

-(2) Supervision.
-All acts which a preceptee or student intern may perform must be under the direct supervision of a licensed veterinarian.
-"Direct supervision" means that each act shall be performed by the student intern or preceptee only after receiving specific directions from and in the presence of an Oregon licensed veterinarian.
+(2) Supervision of veterinary preceptees or student interns.
+All acts which a veterinary preceptee or student intern may perform must be under the direct supervision of a licensed veterinarian.
+"Direct supervision" means that each act shall be performed by the veterinary student intern or preceptee only after receiving specific directions from and in the presence of an Oregon licensed veterinarian.
+Certified veterinary technician student interns may work under direct supervision of a licensed veterinarian or certified veterinary technician.

-(3) Student interns or preceptees may perform the following acts:
+(3) Veterinary student interns or preceptees may perform the following acts:

 (a) Obtaining and Recording Information.
-Preceptees or Student Interns may obtain and record the following information:
+Preceptees or student interns may obtain and record the following information: